-From your results obtained, you may be able to notice right away that you do in fact, have too little or no free chlorine in your pool water.
-This means that your pool/spa water have too much of the unwanted combined pool chlorine or chloramines.
+From your results obtained, you may be able to notice right away that you do in fact have too little or no free chlorine in your pool water.
+This means that your pool/spa water has too much of the unwanted combined pool chlorine or chloramines.

-Once you have determined that your swimming pool has too much combined chlorine, you have to treat the water right away.
-In other words, you have to bring your free chlorine residual up to industry standard.
+Once you have determined that your swimming pool has too much combined chlorine, you must treat the water right away.
+In other words, you must bring your free chlorine residual up to industry standard.

-To achieve this, you have to shock treat you pool or spa.
-In order for you to increase the disinfection level of your pool or spa, chlorine shock treatment is required.
+To achieve this, you must shock treat you pool or spa.
+For you to increase the disinfection level of your pool or spa, chlorine shock treatment is required.

-There are other pool chemicals that are non-chlorine base, that are used as well; however, I find that a chlorine base pool chemical works best for me.
-Now if you are sensitive to chlorine, then by all means, use a non-chlorine base pool chemical to help get rid of your pool chlorine smell.
+There are other pool chemicals that are non-chlorine base, which are used as well; however, I find that a chlorine base pool chemical works best for me.
+Now if you are sensitive to chlorine, then, use a non-chlorine base pool chemical to help get rid of your pool chlorine smell.

 This will dissipate your combined chlorine levels.